microsoft/vscode-wiki/Semantic-Highlighting-Overview.md

 	- `async`, `modification`, `documentation`, `defaultLibrary`

 ### Custom Token Types and Modifiers
- - extensions can contribute new types and modifiers along with default styling rules
+ - extensions can contribute new types and modifiers along with default styling rules based in TextMate scopes.
 ```jsonc
 "contributes": {
 	"semanticTokenTypes": [{